nmassardot/nvim-preview-svg/README.md

 ## Disclaimer

-Currently working fine with SVGs that have a `stroke` property and working sometimes with the ones that have a `fill` property
+Currently working fine with SVGs that have only one `stroke` or `fill` property.
+Manage more than one per SVG is work in progress

 ## Contributing